 Financial Aid Application Checklist

-Students seeking financial aid must contact the Financial Aid Office at the time of admission.
-To be considered for the federal Stafford loan program, follow the steps outlined below.
+Students seeking financial aid are advised to contact the Financial Aid Office at the time of admission.
+To be considered for the federal Unsubsidized Direct Loan program or the federal Direct Graduate PLUS program, please follow the steps outlined below:

-- Gather your financial records for the most recent complete tax year - a copy of your tax return, W-2s, bank statements, investment records, etc.
+- Gather your financial records for the previous 2 tax years - copies of your tax returns, W-2s, bank statements, investment records, etc.

 - We will notify you by phone or e-mail when your student loan funds are disbursed.
-This occurs typically at the start of the term.
+This typically occurs approximately 2 weeks after the start of the session.
 All loan funds will be applied toward your tuition and fees; if your loan funds exceed the amount you owe for tuition and fees, we will issue a refund check to you within three business days.
 This refund can be used for living expenses and other educational costs.
 Please note that we will not extend a line of credit for the purchase of books based on expected financial aid funds - plan ahead to purchase your text books.

 - If you have prior student loans that are currently in repayment, you may be eligible for an in-school deferment on those loans.
 Contact your student loan servicer for loan deferment information.